bitnami/charts/bitnami/sonarqube/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 1.0.0.

+The `postgresql` sub-chart was upgraded to `11.x.x`.
+Several values of the sub-chart were changed, so please check the [upgrade notes](https://docs.bitnami.com/kubernetes/infrastructure/postgresql/administration/upgrade/).

+It will be necessary to migrate between PostgreSQL versions.

 ## License

 Copyright &copy; 2022 Bitnami